 How long does it take to receive a permit?

-Once you take the permit exam, you can expect to receive the physical permit in the mail within two to three weeks.
-You may make copies of your passing certificate to use temporarily, until the official permits arrive.
+Once you take the permit exam, you can expect to receive the permit via email within one to two weeks.
+You may make copies of your course completion certificate to use temporarily, until the official permit arrives.

-The permit indicates that the permittee is aware of the Spotted Lanternfly and follows procedures to prevent it from spreading.
-The physical permit is a hangtag for rearview mirrors and a decal for tractor trailers.
+The permit indicates that the permittee is aware of spotted lanternfly and follows procedures to prevent it from spreading.

 What does the quarantine restrict the movement of?

-- Any living stage of the Spotted lanternfly, Lycorma delicatula.
+- Any living stage of spotted lanternfly, Lycorma delicatula.
 This includes egg masses, nymphs, and adults;

 - Brush, debris, bark, or yard waste;